CS2613-WI2023/journal-athuduku/README.md

 print(expression)
  ```

- ### Symantics
+ ### Semantics
-Python uses emphasizes the meaning of a program, which uses dynamic semantics means that its variable are dynamic objects which we dont have to specify its data type while initializing the variable.
+Python uses emphasizes the meaning of a program, which uses dynamic semantics means that its variable is dynamic object and we don’t have to specify its data type while initializing the variable.

 For example:
 >The general form of a WHILE loop in python.
-For the symantics, it keep on running inside statement until the boolean expression is False.
+For the semantics, it keeps on running inside the statement until the Boolean expression is False.

 ```python
 while(<boolean expression>):
   <statement>
  ```
- **Note:** It is mainly used if we dont know how many times we should run this or util it not met the boolean expression.
+ **Note:** It is mainly used if we don’t know how many times we should run this or until it has not met the Boolean expression.

-# Vairables and Types
+# Variables and Types

 ### Assigning Values To The Variables

 Variables hold values.
-In Python, variables do not require forward declaration - all you need to do is provide a variable name and assign it some value.
+In Python, variables do not require forward declaration; you only need to provide a variable name and assign it some value.

 ```python
 p = 1.1